Hiccups, or singultuses, are the repetitive diaphragmatic spasms we all love to hate.

 There are some remedies you want to avoid.
 Especially when young children are concerned.

 - Don’t give your toddler cayenne water.
-Spicy food can get rid of the hiccups, but it can also induce them or make them worse.
+Spicy food can get rid of the hiccups, but it can also induce hiccups or make them worse.
 “Kids usually don’t appreciate hot peppers at all, and it can even make them quite upset,” says Dr. Hobbs.

 - Don’t scare the wits out of your kid.
 A good fright is a popular suggestion for getting rid of the hiccups.
 However, you don’t want to traumatize your child.
 If you do go this route, make it more about the element of surprise and less about scaring the daylights out of your child.

 - Don’t have your child drink while upside down.
 Drinking something while hanging upside down is another popular hiccup remedy.
 However, it could cause choking and is best avoided.